geraldselvino/GNSBitcoind_Tx_Validator/README.md

 A Node.js microservice to filter and check for valid transactions from Bitcoind (https://en.bitcoin.it/wiki/Bitcoind) then stores those valid Tx on a database.
 It can be run natively or dockerized (the docker scripts are provided)

 # Requirement
 To run it in a container, you need docker and docker-compose.
-All dependencies will be handled by docker then.
+All dependencies will be handled by docker.

 To run it in stand-alone, you need node.js, npm, mysql for node, seneca framework